AlessandroVaraldi/ascon-sca-benchmark/README.md

 3. Trains one classifier per 3-bit subkey index (`BitNum` from 0 to 63).
 4. Uses a **multi-class SNR** to select an informative trace window per subkey.
 5. Recovers all 3-bit subkeys for the fixed key.
 6. Reconstructs the first 64 bits of the secret key using **all 3 bits** of each subkey and the known geometry of `select_subkey`.
+   The reconstruction combines the information from all 3-bit subkeys at the **bit level**, using their aggregated log-likelihoods.
-7. Compares recovered key bits to the true fixed key and **ranks the models**.
+7. Compares recovered key bits to the true fixed key and **ranks the models** using side-channel metrics (success rate, guessing entropy) together with key-bit similarity.

 ---